-Ceilings Visually inspected from floor level.
-The ceilings are lath and plaster and plasterboard lined.
-Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal joinery and kitchen fittings moved.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring is of suspended timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Doors throughout are timber panelled and painted.
-The kitchen is equipped with wall and base mounted units which provide adequate storage and surface areas.
-Chimney breasts and fireplaces Visually inspected.
+The kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Chimmey breests and finances W 11 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplaces in the subjects are unutilised.
-Internal decorations Visually inspected.
-Emulsion walls and ceilings.
-Cellars Visually inspected where there was a safe and purpose-built access.
-None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+There is a chimney breast in the living room/dining with blocked flue.
+Internal decorations Wie wellte in an extend internal decorations Visually inspected.
+Internal walls and ceilings have been painted.
+A gloss finish has been applied to doors, door frames and skirting boards.
+Cellars Mana Cenais None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter located within the entrance hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter boxed externally.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Three piece suite within the bathroom.
+Shower room fittings comprise a shower enclosure with mixer shower, wc and wash- hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating system to steel panelled radiators.
-The central heating boiler is situated within the roof void area.
-Drainage Drainage covers etc. were not lifted.
+There is a gas boiler which serves radiators.
+Radiators have been fitted with individual thermostatic valves.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage to main public sewer.
+Drainage is connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-We noted smoke detectors within the property.
-The subjects benefit from a burglar alarm system.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+The, shoke and burgial dialins No tests whatsoever were carried out to the system or appliances.
+There are smoke alarms.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+The vendor has advised that the current system satisfies the Regulations in place.